JariRijnen/capstone_project/README.md

 | wildfire_id      | Unique identifier of wildfire |
 | station_id      | Unique identifier of weather station |
 | distance      | Distance in meters between the corresponding wildfire and weather station |

+# Credits
+This project is the capstone project of [Udacity Data Engineer Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002).
+For the spark DAG, it is based on [this blog](https://www.startdataengineering.com/post/how-to-submit-spark-jobs-to-emr-cluster-from-airflow/#further-reading).